BrookTsui/BrookTsui.github.io/_pages/interest.md

 ## Quantum Matter
 The interest for this field originated from a lecture about the Black Hole/Superconductor correspondence given by S. Hartnor at Standford University.
 He mentioned that the

-Later on, I tried to read the note about Quantum Hall Effect (QHE) written by David Tong,
+Later on, I tried to read the note about Quantum Hall Effect (QHE) written by David Tong, a

+Topological order

-## General Relativity
+## Classical General Relativity

 GR was once my favorite subject, and I secretly believed it must be the perfect theory,